bitprj/BitCamp/Serverless-Functions/README.md

 # Bitcamp Serverless ⚡

-Serverless architectures offer greater scalability, more flexibility, and quicker time to release, all at a reduced cost.
-These attributes make functions an ideal place to start when introducing students to backend development.
-They will obtain the skills of processing bulk data, integrating systems, and building simple APIs and micro-services.
-Without the need to manage a server, Functions allow students to focus on the logic of the backend and develop essential skills needed for other aspects of computing as well.
-The abstraction also makes serverless architectures perfect for introducing students with no prior experience to application development.
+Have you ever heard of the cloud?
+It's the servers that can be accessed over the internet.
+This can not only be used to store your files, but also to run your own written code.
+Just like how you can store your files in Google Drive instead of on your computer, you can also run code in a "serverless" fashion and not on your personal machine.
+With serverless architecture, you're free from the worries of managing a server, which is pretty complicated.
+All you have to do is worry about the logic!
+As a student with beginning experience or advanced, mastering Functions allow you to get skills of processing bulk data, integrating systems, and building simple APIs and micro-services.
+These concepts can be applied *everywhere* in computing and application development.

 ## The Goal 🥅
 **Who?** Built with the audience of college and high school students that have minimal to advanced coding experience in mind.
 Most do not have experience with APIs with serverless architectures.